 CCA Texas has been engaged in hundreds of local, state and national programs and projects related to marine conservation, such as initiating scientific studies, supporting local marine law enforcement, working to pass pro-resource legislation, funding marine science scholarships, initiating habitat-restoration projects, funding state-of-the-art hatcheries, fighting for quality and quantity of freshwater inflows for coastal bays & estuaries.

-Please click HERE view a detailed list of where CCA Texas conservation dollars have been able to fund habitat projects/programs, coastal enforcement, research, education, hatcheries and advocacy from 2006-2011.
+Please click HERE to view a detailed list of where CCA Texas conservation dollars have been able to fund habitat projects/programs, coastal enforcement, research, education, hatcheries and advocacy in 2013.